-Arrest made after Indiana University alert on knife threat
+Girl cut in attack prompting Indiana University knife alert

 BLOOMINGTON, Ind.
-(AP) - Indiana University says a suspect was arrested after an emergency alert was issued about a person with knife on the Bloomington campus.
+(AP) - Indiana University police say a female juvenile suffered superficial cuts in an attack that prompted an emergency alert about a person with knife on the Bloomington campus.

-A university spokesman says the person was arrested off campus soon after the Friday morning alert, which said the person was spotted near Merrill Hall on the southern edge of campus.
-The campus alert was lifted, with officials saying the “threat is no longer imminent.”
+University police Capt.
+Craig Munroe says a male juvenile attacked the girl Friday morning and was arrested a short time later off campus.
+Munroe says the juveniles are not IU students and were attending a camp on campus.

-No injuries were immediately reported.
-Campus police didn’t immediately reply to a message seeking additional information.
+The alert warned those near Merrill Hall on the southern edge of campus to shelter in place.
+It was lifted within about a half hour.

 Copyright © 2019 The Washington Times, LLC.